Playgroup in the Wild – ages 0 to 4

 Fridays from 9:30-11:00 am – Sept 16, 23, 30, Oct 7, 14, 21, 28, Nov 4, 11, 18, Dec 2, 9, 16 & 23 (14) – No class on Nov 25

 *Please note* Younger siblings who are non-walkers and can be worn in a carrier are free to join.

 Playgroup Waitlist – Sign-up Here

-Families on the waitlist will be contacted after current families are given the chance to re-enroll and before the summer and fall sessions are opened up to the public.
+Families on the waitlist will be contacted after current families are given a chance to re-enroll and before the fall sessions are opened up to the public.

 Questions?
 Contact Jenn at firstname.lastname@example.org or 312.858.4562.

 Playgroup in the Wild will feature unnoticed and tucked-away natural surroundings located right in our great city, such as:

 - Garfield Park Conservatory